ENCCS/instructor-training/content/interactive-teaching.md

  -  Get the speed correct: not too fast and not (far) too slow.
  -  Don't make exercise sessions too short to "save time".
 Better to have them as long as possible.
  -  Don't expect too much of learners during exercises; just reading and understanding the task takes time.
- -  Cater to participants with different backgrounds and different levels of experience.
+ -  Try to cater to participants with different backgrounds and different levels of experience.
- -  Learners may not have software prerequisites installed correctly and thus not able to follow along.
+ -  For technical lessons, learners may not have software prerequisites installed correctly and thus not able to follow along.

-Instructor mistakes
+Instructor challenges
+ -  Nervousness / stage tension.
+ -  Impostor syndrome: doubting your own ability to teach the topic.
  -  Trying to accomplish too much or go through everything.
 It's OK to cut out and adapt to the audience!
  -  Explaining *how*, but not *why*.
+ -  Assuming learners remember everything you've covered earlier in a workshop.
  -  Not using good screen sharing practices (font size, terminal history, portion of screen).
- -  Assuming learners remember everything you've covered earlier in a workshop.
  -  Forgetting to take sufficient breaks (min.
 10 minutes per hour).
 ```
 ````